 The blinking ASC TIME sign and an upward pointing arrow indicate that you are below the floor.
-You should start your ascent immediately.
 The ceiling depth is shown on the left side, and the minimum total ascent time on the right side of the center window.
-Below is an example of a decompression dive without Deep Stops, below the floor.
+Below is an example of a decompression dive above Deep Stops, below the floor.

 UPWARD POINTING ARROW, BLINKING ASC TIME AND AN ALARM TELL YOU TO ASCEND.
-MINIMUM TOTAL ASCENT TIME INCLUDING SAFETY STOP IS 9 MINUTES.
+MINIMUM TOTAL ASCENT TIME INCLUDING MANDATORY SAFETY STOP IS 15 MINUTES.
 CEILING IS AT 3 M.